digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/bond-extension.rst

   :start-after: -- CREATE_3M_CAP_FLOOR_FLOATING_6M_CALLABLE_BOND_SCHEDULE_BEGIN
   :end-before: -- CREATE_3M_CAP_FLOOR_FLOATING_6M_CALLABLE_BOND_SCHEDULE_END

-The *noticeDays* defines how many business days notice is required to call the bond.
+The *noticeDays* field defines how many business days notice is required to call the bond.
 The election whether or not to call the bond must be done on this date.

 Using these terms we can create the callable bond instrument: